Edwina Parra: Biography

-Edwina Parra was born to a wealthy New Orleans family and made her debut in society at 19, in 1927.
+Parra was born on August 26, 1906, to a wealthy New Orleans family.
+She completed her education in 1927.
 Parra was engaged to a medical student when she discovered the first symptoms of leprosy on her thigh.
 Her family sent her to Carville for treatment and explained her absence to acquaintances by saying that she was recovering from tuberculosis.

-At Carville, she used the alias "Betty Parker" and worked in the hospital as a laboratory technician.
+At Carville, Parra used the alias "Betty Parker" and worked in the hospital as a laboratory technician.
 She also worked as a staff member for The Star, a monthly magazine published by Carville patients.
 On The Star, she was involved in advocating for better treatment of leprosy patients, writing editorials in support of their rights to marry each other and vote.
 Parra met her husband Harry Martin, a fellow patient, at Carville and they were married in New Orleans after they escaped through a hole in the hospital's fence.
 Due to their escape, the couple was punished after their return by forced detention in the institution.
 In 1941, Parra and her husband became some of the first patients to be treated with sulfone drugs.
 This treatment improved their condition and allowed the couple to leave Carville.

 Through her work at The Star, Parra received letters from readers outside Carville and established a correspondence with Hilda Scheer.
 Scheer, the mother of journalist Julian Scheer, encouraged Parra to write about her experiences for a memoir.
 Parra began writing a book with Evelyn Wells editing her draft, though the two women never met in person, communicating solely through correspondence.